Nexus Counselling Services

 • As human beings, our need for connectedness to others is paramount.

-• From a Relational-Cultural Therapy perspective, the therapeutic relationship is a 'growth fostering relationship' that promotes: healthy functioning, energy and passion, self-worth, clarity about self and others and, a longing for connection with others.
+• From a Relational-Cultural Therapy perspective, the therapeutic relationship is a growth-fostering relationship that promotes healthy functioning, energy and passion, self-worth, clarity about self and others, and a longing for connection with others.

-• Based on the backdrop of working with a Relational-Cultural therapist, our work together will likely expand and elevate your feelings of mastery and empowerment.
-Like a trickle-down effect, this type of psychological empowerment often results in improved emotional health, increased personal growth and, deeper personal insight.
+Based on the backdrop of working with a Relational-Cultural therapist, our work together will likely expand and elevate your feelings of mastery and empowerment.
+Like a trickle-down effect, this type of psychological empowerment often results in improved emotional health, increased personal growth, and deeper personal insight.

-As a Relational-Cultural therapist, I encourage you to both see and understand the impact you have on me within the context of a therapeutic relationship that is empathetic, growth fostering, egalitarian, supportive safe and healing.
+As a Relational-Cultural therapist, I encourage you to both see and understand the impact you have on me within the context of a therapeutic relationship that is empathetic, growth-fostering, egalitarian, supportive, safe, and healing.
 By providing a safe and supportive environment, it is my hope that our work together within the context of a healing and mutually respectful therapeutic relationship will help pave the way for you to better recognize the impact you have in your relationships and the people around you.
-When we feel supported, heard and, fully understood, we are able to tap into our strengths, fully embrace our personal power and, develop the courage needed to take personal risks and strengthen bonds with others.
+When we feel supported, heard, and fully understood, we are able to tap into our strengths, fully embrace our personal power, and develop the courage needed to take personal risks and strengthen bonds with others.

 As such, change from a Relational-Cultural Therapy perspective is influenced by the following: